 There are a variety of Martyrs shrines around Taiwan that were built to honour the Kuomintang soldiers who sacrificed their lives during the Chinese Civil War.
 This one is a little different though as it is on the same spot as the Japanese Karenko Shrine.

-Martyrs shrines beautiful white and red structure stood right out for me.
+Martyrs shrines beautiful white and red structures stood right out for me.
 I notice it straight away when we were driving on the bridge across Meilum River.
 The stairs leading up to Martyrs shrines is an ideal spot for photographers and Instagrammers.
+There is a Martyrs’ Shrine in Taipei if you don’t have time to see the one in Hualien.

 Address: 970, Taiwan, Hualien County, Hualien City, 復興新村82號